The 12 Best Things to Do in Munich, Germany

 It’s a fair way up, and it’s worth the effort.

-You are rewarded with stunning panoramic views over Munich and the iconic view into Marienplatz.
+You are rewarded with stunning panoramic views of Munich and the iconic sight of Marienplatz.

 On your way down, you’ll find yourself inside the church, where you can wander around and enjoy another of Munich’s massive array of churches.